INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_quiz_m4_03.md

 Combining (one or more) feature engineering transformers in a single pipeline:

 - a) increases the expressivity of the model
-- b) ensures that models extrapolate accurately regardless of its distribution
+- b) ensures that models extrapolate accurately regardless of the distribution of the data
 - c) may require tuning additional hyperparameters
 - d) inherently prevents any underfitting